plasticaxe/aoc_2020/README.md

 ## Usage

-This gem has no obvious usage besides my own testing at this point.
+    $ aoc_2020 --day <day> [--input-file <path to input file>]

+Without specifying an input file it will generate solutions based on my personal input data from Advent of Code 2020

 ## Development

 After checking out the repo, run `bin/setup` to install all runtime and development dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `rake spec` to run the rspec and rubocop tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.